+This variable is the composite of the percentage of cardiovascular disease patients 18 years and older who were dispensed the equivalent of a standard 90-day supply of ACE inhibitors and statins at any time within the 120-day interval closest to the survey date.
+The denominator of this variable is the number of patients in the physician's panel who should be taking statins or ACE inhibitors.
+The numerator is the number of eligible patients who were actually prescribed such medication in the previous 120 days.
 Healthcorp's electronic medical record-keeping system only includes a patient in the denominator if that person meets 13 precise disease criteria.
 If patients do not meet all of the qualifying criteria, they are ineligible to receive statins or ACE inhibitors, and administrators remove them from the denominator of the dependent variable.
-For example, patients who have previously experienced side-effects from the drugs are excluded.
-Healthcorp did not calculate this variable for pediatricians because pediatricians' patient populations are too young for such treatment.
-The component variables approached normality and were added together.
-The resulting variable was each physician's overall prescription rate of statins and ACE inhibitors for cardiovascular disease patients.
+For example, patients who have previously experienced side effects from the drugs are excluded.
+Healthcorp does not calculate this variable for pediatricians because pediatricians' patient populations are too young for such treatment.
+In this study, the ACE inhibitor and statin prescription rate component variables approached normality and were added together.
+The resulting variable is each physician's overall prescription rate of statins and ACE inhibitors for cardiovascular disease patients.
 Thus, the prescription rate of these drugs is a proxy of physician effort expended on actions that are consistent with organizational policies.
-The average prescription rate at Healthcorp is 50%, which is equal to the national average.
+The average prescription rate at Healthcorp is 50 percent, which is equal to the national average.